ldclaar/Tissuecyte_Annotation/README.md

 # Using the App
 ### Getting the 10 Micron Volume
 First, the 10 micron volume needs to be extracted before proceeding to annotating.
-To do this, run the following command (example shown below)
+To do this, run the following command giving the mouse id that needs to be annotated (example shown below)

 ```
-python resample_images.py --user allen_institute_username --password allen_institute_password --mouseID mouseID
+python resample_images.py --user <allen_institute_username> --password <allen_institute_password> --mouseID <mouseID>
 python resample_images.py --user arjun.sridhar --password arjun's password --mouseID 608671
 ```